Learning to Shape Rewards using a Game of Two Partners: Our Framework

-The objective encodes {\fontfamily{cmss}\selectfont Shaper} agenda, namely to maximise the expected return.\footnote{Note that we can now see that $\hat{R}_2\equiv R(s_t,a_t)+\hat{F}(s_t,a^2_t;s_{t-1},a^2_{t-1})I_t+\sum_{k\geq 1}^\infty c(I_t,I_{t-1})\delta^t_{\tau_{2k-1}}$.} Therefore, using its shaping rewards, {\fontfamily{cmss}\selectfont Shaper} seeks to guide {\fontfamily{cmss}\selectfont Controller} towards optimal trajectories (potentially away from suboptimal trajectories, c.f.
-Experiment 1) and enable {\fontfamily{cmss}\selectfont Controller} to learn faster (c.f.
-Cartpole experiment in Sec. \ref{Section:Experiments}).
-The function $c:\{0,1\}^2\to \mathbb{R}_{<0}$ is a strictly negative cost function which imposes a cost for each switch and is modulated by the Kronecker-delta function $\delta^t_{\tau_{2k-1}}$ which is $1$ whenever $t={\tau_{2k-1}}$ and $0$ otherwise (this restricts the costs to only the points at which the shaping reward is activated).
-Lastly, the term $L:\mathcal{S}\to\mathbb{R}$ is a {\fontfamily{cmss}\selectfont Shaper} \textit{bonus reward} for when {\fontfamily{cmss}\selectfont Controller} visits infrequently visited states and tends to $0$ as the states are revisited.
-For this there are various possibilities e.g. model prediction error \citep{stadie2015incentivizing}, count-based exploration bonus \citep{strehl2008analysis}.
+where $\delta^t_{\tau_{2k-1}}$ is the Kronecker-delta function which introduces a cost for each switch, is $1$ whenever $t={\tau_{2k-1}}$ and $0$ otherwise (this restricts the costs to only the points at which the shaping reward is activated).
+The term $L$ is a {\fontfamily{cmss}\selectfont Shaper} \textit{bonus reward} for when the {\fontfamily{cmss}\selectfont Controller} visits an infrequently visited state and tends to $0$ as the state is revisited.